rachyoder/Projects-Exercises/docs/projects/blog.md

 Additional pages will be relative to the index.html file.

-It is okay if your project has more files and more directories, but at the least you need the ones listed above.
+It is okay if your project has more files and directories, but you at least need the ones listed above.

 ##### Develop: